dcowan-london/remove-ebay-items/README.md

 ## Notes
 * Extension currently only works in Chrome
 * Extension currently only works for eBay UK (https://ebay.co.uk)
+* Currently, the only way to make a hidden item show again is to uninstall and reinstall the extension.
+This will reset it and make all items previously hidden show up in search results again.
 * **IMPORTANT: If you currently have version 0.0.1, you must remove the extension before installing the new update**

 ## Installation / Upgrade Instructions